PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ## Images:

 Images are used in a few different ways,
-* Instructional references, like images of dropdown menus or hilighted parts of windows.
+* Instructional references, like images of dropdown menus or highlighted parts of windows.
 * Introductory images, to make it clear or preview what what is being referenced in a section.

 An image can be displayed with the web link format, prefacing with an exclamation mark.
-While the text is generally hidden we want it to be informative incasew the image doesnt load.
+While the text is generally hidden we want it to be informative in case the image doesn't load.

 Markdown example: